 - 1. Align and place the touchpad into the slot on the palm-rest and keyboard assembly. - 2.
 Replace the four (M2x2) screws that secure the touchpad to the palm-rest and keyboard assembly. - 3.
-Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - 4.
-Replace the three (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly. - 5.
-Connect the touchpad cable to the system board and close the latch.
+Connect the touchpad cable to the system board and close the latch. - 4.
+Align and place the touchpad bracket into the slot on the palm-rest and keyboard assembly. - $\textbf{5.} \ \ \text{Replace the three (M2x2) screws that secure the touchpad bracket to the palm-rest and keyboard assembly.}$

 - 1. Install the battery.

 - 2. Install the base cover.

-- ${\bf 3.}\;\;$ Follow the procedure in After working inside your computer.
+- 3. Follow the procedure in After working inside your computer.